Silicon Valley Pain Index

 Project Team

-SVPI InfographicThe purposes of the Silicon Valley Pain Index [SVPI] report are to: (1) Provide an efficient, easily digestible, statistical overview of structured inequalities to inform policy and practice in “Silicon Valley.”
+SVPI InfographicThe purpose of the Silicon Valley Pain Index (SVPI) report is to: (1) Provide an efficient, easily digestible, statistical overview of structured inequalities to inform policy and practice in “Silicon Valley.”
 (2) Serve to measure Santa Clara County’s performance as a “human rights county,” which it declared in 2018 in accordance with the International Bill of Human Rights and in accordance with the Convention on the Elimination of All Forms of Discrimination Against Women [CEDAW] in 2023.
 (3) Spark collaborations between scholars, students, stakeholders, communities, and policymakers to address inequality and achieve greater human rights practice.

-Originally inspired by Professor Bill Quigley's Katrina Pain Index following the devastating 2005 hurricane and later by national protests in the wake of the police murders of George Floyd and Breonna Taylor (2020), the 2020, 2021, and 2022 SVPIs illustrated the persistent racial discrimination in employment, education, and housing as well as the general income/wealth inequality that were exacerbated by the COVID-19 pandemic and continue to define our region.
+Originally inspired by Professor Bill Quigley's Katrina Pain Index following the devastating 2005 hurricane and later by 2020 national protests in the wake of the police murders of George Floyd and Breonna Taylor, the 2020, 2021, 2022, and 2023 SVPIs illustrated the persistent racial discrimination in employment, education, and housing as well as the general wealth and income inequality that were exacerbated by the COVID-19 pandemic and continue to define our region.

 Press Conference

-By consistently exposing structured inequalities as human rights crises, the SJSU Human Rights Institute’s hope is that City Council members, County Supervisors, State Legislators, members of Congress, scholars, journalists, stakeholders, and community organizations will use the 2023 SVPI to inform future policy and practice.
+By consistently exposing structured inequalities as a human rights crisis, the hope of the SJSU Human Rights Institute is that City Council members, County Supervisors, State Legislators, members of Congress, scholars, journalists, stakeholders, and community organizations will use the 2024 SVPI to inform future policy and practice.
+The SVPI principal investigators and SJSU HRI welcome and invite such policy proposals.

 SV Pain Index: 2022 [pdf]